 PRIVACY POLICY

-Last Updated: September 13, 2023
+Last Updated: February 13, 2025

 LexSource values the relationship we have with you.
 This Privacy Policy ("Policy") describes how we collect, use, share, or otherwise process personal information in the course of operating our business, particularly in association with the operation of LexTrack.com (the "Website").

-It also explains your rights under applicable data protection laws, including the EU General Data Protection Regulation (“GDPR”), the United Kingdom’s Data Protection Act 2018 (“UK GDPR”) and the California Consumer Privacy Act of 2018 (“CCPA”).
+It also explains your rights as a visitor of the Website under applicable data protection laws, including the EU General Data Protection Regulation ("GDPR"), the United Kingdom’s Data Protection Act 2018 ("UK GDPR") and the California Consumer Privacy Act of 2018 ("CCPA").
 Information relating to the GDPR and the UK GDPR can be found in or GDPR Notice.
 Information for California residents about the CCPA can be found below as well.
-Although we may process personal information during our work with clients who use our LexTrack software product, such processing is performed on behalf of and at the direction of each of our clients, and is subject to our client agreements, and is not covered by this Privacy Policy.

 "Personal information" as used in this Policy means information that identifies, describes, can be reasonably linked or relates, to a specific natural person.
 It does not include information that is considered anonymous, aggregated or de-identified by applicable law.